1983 US embassy bombing in Beirut: Aftermath

-Other effects
+Hezbollah has long denied responsibility for the bombing.
+It's spiritual leader, Mohammad Hussein Fadlallah, insisted that Hezbollah "stood for moderation and restraint".

 Following the attack, the embassy was moved to a supposedly more secure location in East Beirut.
 However, on September 20, 1984, another car bomb exploded at this embassy annex, killing twenty Lebanese and two American soldiers.

 The April bombing was not the first suicide attack in the region.
 In December 1981 a suicide bomber attacked the Iraqi embassy in Beirut.
 Around 30 people were killed, among them the Iraqi ambassador to Lebanon.
 Another 95 people were injured.
 In December, 1982, a suicide bomber blew up the Israeli army headquarters in Tyre.
 Around 75 Israeli soldiers and security personnel were killed in the blast.
 Over the next eight months after the US embassy blast, several other suicide attacks occurred, including one against the US and French embassies in Kuwait, a second attack on Israeli Army's headquarters in Tyre, and the extremely destructive attacks on the US Marine and French Paratrooper barracks in Beirut on October 23, 1983.

 Along with the Marine Barracks bombing, the 1983 US Embassy bombing prompted the Inman Report, a review of overseas security for the US Department of State.
 This in turn prompted the creation of the Bureau of Diplomatic Security and the Diplomatic Security Service within the State Department.